FTC7393/evlib_book/src/evlib/AbstractOp.md

-The AbstractOp allows you to make an opmode that is linked to a [[Robot Configuration]].
-This class can be used directly by extending it, but it is recommended that you extend [[AbstractTeleOp]] or [[AbstractAutoOp]] instead to take advantage of their features as well as these.
+The AbstractOp allows you to make an opmode that is linked to a [Robot Configuration](Robot-Configuration.md).
+This class can be used directly by extending it, but it is recommended that you extend [AbstractTeleOp](AbstractTeleOp.md) or [AbstractAutoOp](AbstractAutoOp.md) instead to take advantage of their features as well as these.

 AbstractOp takes care of the following: